-The course is designed to increase students' understanding of academic writing and to develop students' ability to write research essays.
+The course is designed to increase students' understanding of academic writing and to develop students'

+ability to write research essays.
 It focuses on the effective use of language and on responding to primary sources, incorporating information and ideas of others with their own thinking.

-Prerequisite: ENGL 101 or ENGL 101H.
+Prerequisite: ENGL 101 or ENGL 101H with a "C" grade or higher.